 Consult with us to collaboratively design and arrange learning opportunities in support of course goals.

 Faculty may request tailored research sessions, which are designed to meet specific student and course needs.
 The sessions may help students investigate and focus on research topics; explore the complexities of the research processes; examine information and communication systems; interrogate information genres and formats; and participate and contribute to scholarly and civic conversations.

 Faculty may request customized online learning resources.
 Guides and learning objects help to scaffold research assignments, compile relevant and useful sources and facilitate integration of library resources into online learning spaces.

-Faculty may work collaboratively with teaching librarians to design or revise assignments or assignment sequences to incorporate information literacy.
-We work together to articulate student learning goals and design learning activities.
+Faculty may work collaboratively with teaching librarians to design/ revise learning opportunites that incorporate information literacy.
+Collaboratively, we can work with you to apply digital and open pedagogies to learning design.
 Contact Caroline Sinkinson to learn more.